jzuritat/jzuritat.github.io/_pages/proyectos.md

 - "Stability of pre-electoral coalitions in Latin America."

-- "Pre-electoral coalitions", with Raimondas Ibenskas for the Edward Elgar Handbook on Coalition Politics.
+- "Pre-electoral coalitions", con Raimondas Ibenskas para el Edward Elgar Handbook on Coalition Politics.

-- "The role of the opposition in the Ecuadorian Legislature", with Sergio Hertas-Hernández.
+- "The role of the opposition in the Ecuadorian Legislature", con Sergio Hertas-Hernández.

 - "Where the Veep's Are: Analysing vice presidential subsequent political careers."